chirimoya/sulu-docs/developer/bc-promise.rst

 Backwards Compatibility Promise
 ===============================

-Sulu is a stable software used in production.
+Sulu CMS is a stable software used in production.
 It is however still under heavy development and therefore a full backwards compatibility can not be guaranteed at the current stage.